 SOME TIPS FROM THE BRITISH SKIN FOUNDATION TO KEEP OUR LITTLE ONES SAFE IN THE SUN.
-We know children love spending time outdoors, whether in the garden, park or beach, however, their skin is more delicate than an adult's and can easily be damaged by the sun, even when it doesn't seem strong.
+We know children love spending time outdoors whether in the garden, park or more delicate than an adult's and can easily be damaged by the sun, even when it doesn't seem strong.